MingweiSamuel/riotapi-schema/README.md

 `league-v4.LeagueItemDTO` is completely manually overridden (see `src/data/schemaOverrides.json`).
 Due to https://github.com/RiotGames/developer-relations/issues/29

-#### "DTO stealing"
+#### "DTO borrowing"

 If a DTO is missing from one endpoint, it may be possible to find it in another endpoint.
-Which endpoints can "steal" from which other endpoints are listed in `src/data/endpointSharedDtos.json`.
+Which endpoints can "borrow" from which other endpoints are listed in `src/data/endpointSharedDtos.json`.
 The file is updated as needed.

 #### `tournament` Endpoints (`tournament-stub-v3/4` and `tournament-v3/4`)